behrouzm/behrouzm/README.md

 # 👋 Hi, I'm Behrouz Mollashahi

-I'm a computational researcher specializing in data analysis and deep learning, currently completing my Master's in Bioinformatics at the University of Bologna.
-My work centers on applying advanced computational techniques to solve complex problems, with expertise in Python, machine learning, and modern development practices.
+I'm a bioinformatics student with research focus on data analysis and deep learning.
+My work centers on applying advanced computational techniques to solve complex problems.
+I am experienced in Python, machine learning, and modern development practices.
+I'm eager to learn more, contribute to the community, and help others learn while continuously developing my skills.

 ## 🚀 What I'm Working On